INDAPlus20/AssignmentsInstructions/rust-task-2/README.md

     .lines()
     .map(|_line| _line.ok().unwrap().to_string());

-// for every line, assuming input strings with the characters '0' and '1' seperated by whitelines
+// for every line, assume input strings with the characters '0' and '1' seperated by whitelines

 let binary_line = lines
     .next().unwrap()